microsoft/Attestation-Client-Samples/README.md

 # Samples for TPM-based attestation using Microsoft Azure Attestation

 These code samples show how attestation can be performed using the TPM.
-Additionally the sample take advantage of the https://www.nuget.org/packages/Microsoft.Attestation.Client
+Additionally the sample takes advantage of the https://www.nuget.org/packages/Microsoft.Attestation.Client

 ## List of Samples